-The UltraScaleTM FPGAs Transceivers Wizard IP core provides a simple and robust method of configuring one or more serial transceivers.
+The UltraScaleTM FPGAs Transceivers Wizard IP core helps configure one or more serial transceivers.
 You can target an industry standard using provided configuration presets, or start from scratch.
-The highly flexible Transceivers Wizard generates a customized IP core for the transceivers, configuration options, and enabled ports you have selected, optionally including a variety of helper blocks to simplify common functionality.
-In addition, the Wizard can produce an example design for simple simulation and hardware usage demonstration.
+The flexible Transceivers Wizard generates a customized IP core for the transceivers, configuration options, and enabled ports you have selected, optionally including a variety of helper blocks to simplify common functionality.
+In addition, the wizard can produce an example design for simple simulation and hardware usage demonstration.